icon-project/icon-sdk-python/quickstart/README.md

 Starts to scan forward block at block height(129)
 ```

 If a new block has been created, get the transaction list.
-You can check the following information using the ConfirmedTransaction:
+You can check the following information.

 - version : json rpc server version
 - to : Receiving address of transaction
 - value: The amount of ICX coins to transfer to the address.
 If omitted, the value is assumed to be 0
 - timestamp: timestamp of the transmitting transaction (unit: microseconds)
-- nid : network ID
+- nid : network ID (1: mainnet, 2-: etc)
 - signature: digital signature data of the transaction
 - txHash : transaction hash
 - dataType: A value indicating the type of the data item (call, deploy, message)